pmndrs/jotai/README.md

 ### Create a primitive atom

 An atom represents a piece of state.
-All you need is to specify an initial value, which can be atomics, objects and arrays.
+All you need is to specify an initial value, which can be primitive values like strings and numbers, objects and arrays.

 ```jsx
 import { create } from 'jotai'